fastforwardlabs/ldaworkshop/README.md

 understanding), then there are some things you should do before the workshop.

  1. Download this repository.
-To do this use `git clone` if you have git on your machine, or you click the green "Clone and Download" button, then "Download ZIP".
+To do this use `git clone` if you have git on your machine, or click the green "Clone and Download" button, then "Download ZIP".

  2. Ensure you have the requirements installed.
 You'll need: